 That was probably 20 years ago and if you try what I tried today you probably wouldn't get quite the same reaction that I did but you might very well discover that saving the commission is not quite as easy as you think.
 We've actually gotten quite a few calls over the past few months from home buyers that are running into obstacles trying to do this.

-Why is it so hard for a home buyer to receive the commission on a purchase?
+The number one reason for trying to buy a home without a realtor is for the buyer to pocket the commission but why is it so hard to do?
 Well, in theory it shouldn't be and often home buyers can pull it off.
 But you can also run into a lot of hurdles along the way and it can get unbelievably complicated.
 For example:

 The Listing Agent May Decide They Are Entitled To Both Sides Of The Commission